 - Social Services

-We continue to provide large Meals on Wheels deliveries to our clients in the Indian Valley and North Penn areas on Mondays and Thursdays.
+Monday-Friday Meals on Wheels service to the Indian Valley and North Penn Areas has resumed.

 Each week, our staff counts out various shelf stable foods to help feed our Meals on Wheels clients.
 Sometimes we chat or listen to music just to break the monotony.
 Those of us with a wild side like to set up the applesauce cups in layers of even rows and columns.
 Then we test ourselves to see if we can multiply and add the amounts together correctly without using a calculator.
 Wild side, indeed. . .